-Mother’s Day is an annual holiday commemorating motherhood that originated in 1908.
-In the US, it is celebrated on the second Sunday of May, which is May 12th this year.
+In the US, it is celebrated on the second Sunday of May, which is May 10th this year.
 And just like any other holiday, Mother’s Day is a great chance to remind your customers about your brand, promote your products or services, and drive sales.
-Considering that consumers in the US alone are expected to spend $33.5 billion on the holiday this year, this is definitely an opportunity not to miss.
+Consumers in the US alone are expected to spend $34.1 billion on the holiday this year, according to the National Retail Federation.

 Here, we’ve gathered some of the best marketing ideas for your Mother’s Day campaigns.
-Keep reading to learn more, see some examples, and gain inspiration for your business.
+Keep reading to learn more, see some examples, and get inspired.

 Mother’s Day email marketing is a great way to increase engagement rates, drive sales, and promote your business.
 Many brands use this opportunity to launch a holiday email campaign, and we recommend that you don’t miss this chance as well.